EnterpriseDB/ciclops/DEVELOPERS_DEVELOPERS_DEVELOPERS.md

 > Before the action executes, GitHub will mount the GITHUB_WORKSPACE directory
 > on top of anything that was at that location in the Docker image and set
 > GITHUB_WORKSPACE as the working directory.

+**NOTE**: the behavior of the `COPY` command in the Dockerfile seems quite brittle, regarding on doing the copy recursively or not.
+The slash in `COPY . ./` ensured that the copy was recursive.